 VTOL basically refers to aircraft that can take off, hover, and land vertically—like a helicopter.

 But the biggest technical challenge with this type of flight is flight duration, because it burns a lot of fuel to stay in the air.
 That’s why Browning is currently testing flying with wings, because “You need an awful less fuel with wings and you can also go a lot faster.”

-Gravity Industries has also used Insta360 ONE X’s 360 footage for technical development purposes.
+Gravity Industries has also used Insta360 footage for technical development purposes.
 Browning says they use the 360 camera a lot for post flight analysis:

 “With a 360 camera, you can sit with VR goggles on and scrutinize in detail all the aspects of the wing movements.”

 He’s currently trying out a leg wing now which he says is “proving to be quite effective.”
-Check out this video of him testing the wing for a TEDx event in Bermuda last October:
+Check out this video of him testing the wing here:

 While Jet Suits are still too cost-prohibitive for most to buy, Richard Browning is finding other ways to make the tech more mainstream.
 Like other extreme sports, you might not want to attempt Jet Suit flying yourself but it sure is fun to watch.